 In looking for help with your IRS problem, you may have heard of a tax-relief strategy called an Offer in Compromise.
 It basically means... more

 Written by attorney Nathan Carr, over 1 year ago.

 This guide will assist taxpayers who owe back taxes to see if they might be a good candidate to settle tax debt via an Offer in Compromise Lump Sum Offer.

-Written by attorney Rochelle Belnap, 11 months ago.
+Written by attorney Rochelle Belnap, about 1 year ago.

 If you are going to try to settle debts on your own there are 5 things you should consider first!
 This guide will tell you about the loose ends you may forget and explain why they matter.